Private Cairo Family Tour: Pyramids & Interactive History

 Egypt is one of the best destinations in the world to visit with children — and one of the most poorly served by standard tours.

 Most tours are built for adults who can stand in heat for extended periods, read explanatory panels, and tolerate abstract historical information without visual or tactile anchoring.
-Children need different things: stories over chronology, scale they can feel, questions they are allowed to ask without interrupting a script.
+Children need different things: stories over chronology, a scale they can feel, and questions they are allowed to ask without interrupting a script.

 This tour is built specifically for families.
 The same extraordinary sites.
 A completely different way of experiencing them.